Mangosata/Group_D_Gomoku/README.md

 **Run graphic version on Ubuntu**

-To run the program, you need to install gcc first.
+After you clone this repository to your local, you need to install GCC to run the program first.

 Open the terminal first and then use this command line: